naacl-org/naacl-2021-website/_pages/participants.md

 You can find various local attractions [here](https://www.hyatt.com/en-US/hotel/minnesota/hyatt-regency-minneapolis/msprm/area-attractions) to occupy your free time.

+## Welcome Reception

+A Welcome Reception will be held on Sunday, June 2nd from 6:00pm to 8:00pm.

+Join us in the Nicollet Ballroom of the Hyatt Regency Hotel (the conference venue) where you can meet and make new friends and catch up with your colleagues.
+Light food and refreshments will be served.

 ## Social Event

 The NAACL 2019 Social Event will be held on Tuesday, June 4th, from 7:00 pm to 10:00 pm at [The Minneapolis Institute of Art](https://new.artsmia.org/about/).